Pointers

 The only difference between pointers of different data types is the data type of the variable that the pointer points to.

-pointer is a variable, and like any other variable, it must be declared before you can work with it.
+A pointer is a variable, and like any other variable, it must be declared before you can work with it.

-The asterisk sign is used to declare a pointer (the same asterisk that you use for multiplication), however, in this statement the asterisk is being used to designate a variable as a pointer
+The asterisk sign is used to declare a pointer (the same asterisk that you use for multiplication), however, in this statement the asterisk is being used to designate a variable as a pointer.

 Following are valid pointer declarations:int *ip; // pointer to an integer